teebolt/react-native-templates/README.md

 # iOS Templates for React Native

 Templates for starting a React Native iOS project.
-These are the same that you would find when creating a new project in Xcode.
+These are the same that you would find when creating a new project in Xcode (minus the game templates).

 Really simple and easy to use if you are familiar with using the Xcode iOS templates